-This option allows you to safely power off your Datto appliance.
+This option allows you to power off your Datto appliance safely.
 Any active local restores will also be shut down with the device.

 Concurrent backup settings

-Here, you can set the maximum number of concurrent backup processes that automatically run.
+Here, you can set the maximum number of parallel backup processes that automatically run.

 The schedule offset option allows you to delay scheduled backups by up to 55 minutes, to avoid running too many backups at the same time.